FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 In each ZIPR, go to FreeWave CLI to set the following configuration values.

-.. warning :: If both radios are within close distance to each other (a foot or less) the txPower needs to be turned down, otherwise hardware damage may occurr.
+**Warning:** If both radios are within close distance to each other (a foot or less) the txPower needs to be turned down, otherwise hardware damage may occurr.

 =============================  ====================================================================
 **Setting Field**              **Value**